 Interest-based behavioral segmentation can be crucial in delivering personalized experiences that keep customers engaged and coming back for more.
 Netflix, Amazon, Spotify, and others all use recommendation engines to suggest their customers and help their customers choose the best product.
 Machine learning might allow for a larger cycle in a scalable way.
 As customers become more engaged and interactional, there’ll be many interest inference-based decisions – to find, determine, and weigh in time.
 Machine learning is a tool to help consider the number of potential interests/topics that might have good effectiveness in engaging that customer, such as cross-sell or upsell offers.

 Do customers use it as often as possible?
 How does one use them in business?
 Product or service usage is another common way of segmenting individuals in terms of behaviors.
 Usage behavior as a predictive tool indicates loyalty and churn and can therefore determine the lifetime value.
 For example, how often do users use b2b SaaS services when you offer the software that provides you an end-to-end customer service?
 How many days does a person have?
 Do people from an identical company use it?
-For example, Netflix utilizes customer utilization data to construct behavior segments based on its monthly user consumption – which ultimately allowed Netflix to reduce its churn rate.
+For example, Netflix uses customer utilization data to construct behavior segments based on its monthly user consumption – which ultimately allowed Netflix to reduce its churn rate.

 #6.
 Customer satisfaction

 Customers should learn to analyze their behaviors and satisfaction with data that could help them understand what they are doing well or the average interaction cost.
 Numerous data sources enable the customer to measure their true happiness in the current environment.
-By segmenting customers by satisfaction, you can determine how to answer such questions as Who is most or least satisfied?
+By segmenting most loyal customers by satisfaction, you can determine how to answer such questions as Who is most or least satisfied?
 Tell me the most critical factor that impacts customer satisfaction?
 Which is the primary factor that is important in your organization?
 Tell me the easiest way to measure a company’s customers satisfaction without using surveys?

 #7.
 Implicit Segments Based on Digital Behavior